MicrosoftDocs/win32/desktop-src/direct3dhlsl/t1darray-samplegrad-s-float-float-float-int-float-.md

 ---
-title: SampleGrad::SampleGrad(S,float,float,float,int,float) function
+title: SampleGrad::SampleGrad(S,float,float,float,int,float) function for Texture1DArray
-description: Samples a texture, using a gradient to influence the way the sample location is calculated, with an optional value to clamp sample level-of-detail (LOD) values to. | SampleGrad::SampleGrad(S,float,float,float,int,float) function ms.assetid: 328EEC75-1E0A-4196-AD82-A48F3C66D65B
+description: Samples a texture, using a gradient to influence the way the sample location is calculated, with an optional value to clamp sample level-of-detail (LOD) values to.
+For Texture1DArray. ms.assetid: 328EEC75-1E0A-4196-AD82-A48F3C66D65B
 keywords:
 - SampleGrad function HLSL